bmatusiak/repairshopr-mobile-app/README.md

 2. Fork this repo
 3. After sign up with github.com, navigate to [https://c9.io/auth/github?r=/dashboard.html](https://c9.io/auth/github?r=/dashboard.html), as this will allow you to login into c9.io via github.com auth.
 4. In c9.io's dashboard, find the "repairshopr-mobile-app" repository and setup a project
-5. use a ternimal tab to navigate to folder "node-server" and run "npm install" as this will download some things it need to serv the content
+5. Use a ternimal tab to navigate to folder "node-server" and run "npm install" as this will download some things it need to serv the content
-6. from the node-server directory, run "node index.js" as this will run the app.
+6. From the node-server directory, Run "node index.js" as this will run the app.

-7. with node-webkit running on you 'windows computer', open the "app/index.js" file and fix the window.location path to your running path...
+7. With node-webkit running on you 'windows computer', Open the "app/index.js" file and fix the window.location path to your running path...
-8. open "app/package.json" and fix __`"node-remote": "github-raw-relay.herokuapp.com",`__ to your cloud9ide subdomain (__`project-username.c9.io`__), as this will disable __`Access-Control-Allow-Origin`__ security for that domin
+8. Open "app/package.json" and fix __`"node-remote": "github-raw-relay.herokuapp.com",`__ to your cloud9ide subdomain (__`project-username.c9.io`__), as this will disable __`Access-Control-Allow-Origin`__ security for that domin
-9. run "start.bat"
+9. Run "start.bat"

 if every thing is working then start coding.